Jack Bergman

 John Warren Bergman (born February 2, 1947) is an American politician and retired United States Marine Corps lieutenant general serving as the U.S. representative from Michigan's 1st congressional district since 2017.
 He is a member of the Republican Party.

 He served as commanding general of the Marine Forces Reserve and the Marine Forces North.
 He also served as a naval aviator, flying rotary-winged aircraft such as the CH-46 and UH-1, as well as fixed-wing aircraft such as the T-28 and KC-130.

 Early life and education

 Bergman was born on February 2, 1947, in Shakopee, Minnesota, and received his Bachelor of Arts degree in business from Gustavus Adolphus College in 1969.
-He subsequently earned an Master of Business Administration degree from the University of West Florida.
+He subsequently earned a Master of Business Administration degree from the University of West Florida.
 His formal military education includes Naval Aviation Flight Training, Amphibious Warfare School, Marine Corps Command and Staff College, Landing Force Staff Planning (Marine Expeditionary Brigade [MEB] and Air Command Element [ACE]), Reserve Component National Security and Naval War College Strategy & Policy, Syracuse University National Security Seminar, Combined Forces Air Component Command, LOGTECH, and CAPSTONE.